citizenfx/fivem-docs/content/docs/client-manual/shortcut.md

 ## What can you add?

-Shortcut allow you do add multiples things to launch FiveM with pre-defined settings.
+Shortcut allow you to add multiple things to launch FiveM with pre-defined settings.
 You can do the following:

 ### FiveM second instance